Shaikh-Aiman/USB-Physical-Security/README.md

 ### Project Structure:
 - __Main Application:__ A Tkinter-based GUI for managing USB storage devices.
 - __Core Features:__ Includes functionality to enable/disable USB ports, format pendrives, and display project details.
-- __Images and Resources:__ All necessary image files and a demo HTML file are included for UI enhancements.
+- __Images and Resources:__ All necessary image files and a HTML file are included for UI enhancements.
 - __Executable:__ The project is compiled into an executable file for easy distribution and use.

 ### Collaboration: